lala-la-flaca/DevOpsBootcamp_8_Jenkins_SharedLibrary/README.md

 ### Configuring Automatic App Versioning in Jenkins
 <a id="versioningapp"></a>

-This section covers how to configure Automatic App Versioning when trigerring Jenkins jobs using java-maven application.
+This section covers how to configure Automatic App Versioning when triggering Jenkins jobs using the java-maven application.
+This demo project is part of **Module 8: Build Automation & CI/CD with Jenkins** from the **Nana DevOps Bootcamp**.
+It focuses on dynamically incrementing the Application version in Jenkins Pipeline.
 1. Add a new stage in the Jenkinsfile to increment the application version.

    ```sh